syncfusion-content/blazor-docs/blazor/textbox/data-binding.md

+---
+layout: post
+title: Data Binding in Blazor TextBox Component | Syncfusion
+description: Learn about Data Binding in Blazor TextBox component of Syncfusion, and more details.
+platform: Blazor
+control: TextBox
+documentation: ug
+---

 # Data Binding

 This section briefly explains how to bind the value to the TextBox component in the following different ways.